BMW iX review

 |xDrive40||257 miles||11hrs 30mins (0-100%, 7.4kW)||31mins (10-80%, 150kW)|

-We’ll let you make your own mind up about the styling, but we can say that stepping inside the iX is a far less divisive experience.
-Material quality throughout the cabin, including the quilted leather seat upholstery and metal trim, is extremely high, and overall the iX feels very spacious and airy thanks to the lack of a transmission tunnel and the large panoramic glass roof.
+We’ll let you make your own mind up about the design, but we can say that stepping inside the iX is a far less divisive experience.
+Material quality throughout the cabin, including the quilted leather upholstery and metal trim, is extremely high, and overall the iX feels very spacious and airy.

-The centrepiece is a slim instrument panel, incorporating a 14.9-inch curved display screen and 12.3-inch digital driver’s display.
-Both feature extremely crisp graphics and are responsive to use, either with the rotary dial or by tapping the central touchscreen.
+The centrepiece of the cabin is a slim instrument panel, incorporating a 14.9-inch curved display screen and 12.3-inch digital driver’s display.
+Both feature extremely crisp graphics and are responsive to use, either by tapping the central touchscreen or using the rotary dial on the floating centre console.
 However, on the move, the sheer amount of functions, icons and submenus feels overwhelming at first.
 The system can be a challenge to navigate, and BMW’s hexagonal gauges aren’t quite as clear as other, more conventional setups.

-Measuring very nearly five metres from end to end, and with a three-metre wheelbase between the axles, the iX is certainly not short on space inside.
+Measuring very nearly five metres end to end, and with a three-metre wheelbase between the axles, the iX is certainly not short on space.
 Adults can stretch out no matter where they're sitting, with a generous amount of both leg and headroom in the rear, so even those over six feet tall should have no complaints.
+On the downside, there's only 500 litres of boot space and no storage under the bonnet.

 Overall, the iX is a true technical showcase and a worthy flagship for BMW’s electric line-up.
-And while it starts from £69,905 in xDrive40 guise – or £91,905 for the xDrive50 model we drove – it excels in areas like cabin quality, on-board technology and driving experience rather than just delivering big spec-sheet numbers.
+And while it starts from just under £70,000 in xDrive40 guise – rising to over £90,000 for the xDrive50 and well over £110,000 for the M60 – it excels in areas like cabin quality, on-board technology and driving experience, not just delivering big spec-sheet numbers.
+For more on the BMW iX, read on for the rest of our in-depth review...